Tucked between two sandy beaches, this grand hotel comes with a designer pool and a first-class dining scene.

 Spices buffet restaurant

-For breakfast, lunch and dinner.
+Breakfast, lunch and dinner are all served here.
 This place offers a variety of international dishes with show cooking, where you can watch your food being prepared right in front of you.

 Health and beauty centre*